ntlyaraujo/set-up-ssh-on-github/README.md

 ## Add the SSH key to your GitHub account
-At Github, click on **Settings** >> **SSH and GPG Keys** >> **New SSH key** >> **Add SSH key** Paste the key you copy before
+At Github, click on **Settings** >> **SSH and GPG Keys** >> **New SSH key** >> **Add SSH key** and paste the key you copy before
 ## Clone the repo
 Copy the SSH link to clone.
 ```